-For those not familiar with the previous iteration, the goal of my roster assessment isn’t to fall in line with others that put together individual lists of players and assign grades.
+For those not familiar with the previous iterations, the goal of my roster assessment isn’t to fall in line with others that put together individual lists of players and assign grades.
 It’s to assess rosters on more of a macro level.
 Football, by its very nature of having 11 players versus 11 players fighting for one ball, is not a game that should be based solely on individual analysis.
-One player not doing his job on any one play has a direct effect on that play’s outcome, potentially negating the individual performance of other players on the field.
-Where individual analysis of players does help is on the margins after a more broad-based analysis like this one.
+One player not doing their job on any one play has a direct effect on that play’s outcome, potentially negating the individual performance of other players on the field.
+Individual analysis of players does help is on the margins after a more broad-based analysis like this one.

 But for this exercise, my goal is to capture, as best I can, not only the overall talent on a team’s roster (in this case, their condensed depth chart minus special teams), but also the stage in development of that roster.
 Some rosters are veteran, some are young, and some are in a period of transition from one to the other.
 Capturing both the talent and development value doesn’t just give a snapshot of each team’s potential, but also tells a story of where they’ve been, where they are, and where they could go.
 The stability and volatility scores of each team show the reader what stage they are in.

-Stability = The percentage of a team’s roster valuation score comprised of win because, win with, and quality vet players.
+Stability = The percentage of a team’s roster valuation score comprised of high-quality veteran players.

 Volatility = The percentage of a team’s roster valuation score comprised of players in the first three years of their career, where most improvement occurs and where most players are not finished products.

-When I first adopted this model last season, I acknowledged two things.
+When I first adopted this model two seasons ago, I acknowledged two things.
 The first is that the grouping of players into specific categories rather than giving each their own grade is only a starting point.
 The eventual next step in this process is to dig deeper on these original groupings and create a more micro, player-based analysis to be used in tandem with this team analysis.